History

 1991

-In 1991, A. G. Tkachenko, along with a group of partners, established a company in Saint Petersburg to sell and service satellite TV reception systems, catering to the emerging market for satellite television in Eastern Europe.
-On April 12 of that year, the first satellite dish was installed.
+In 1991, in St. Petersburg, Andrey Tkachenko together with a group of partners founded a company for the sale and service of satellite TV reception systems for the emerging satellite television market in Eastern Europe.
+On April 12 of the same year, the first satellite dish was installed.

-The high level of professionalism and expertise among the company's specialists, combined with significant sales volumes, enabled them to secure exclusive supply contracts with several leading companies in the satellite television industry.
+The high level of professionalism and expertise among the company's specialists, combined with significant sales volumes, enabled them to sign exclusive supply contracts with several leading companies in the satellite television industry.

 learn more